The Sociology of Housing

 Democracy Vouchers in Seattle

 In 2015, voters in Seattle, Washington passed I-122, an initiative to create a taxpayer-funded “democracy vouchers” program to finance municipal elections.
 Concerned about the growing influence of money in politics, proponents of I-122 argued that a public campaign finance system would return control of local politics to the residents of Seattle.
 In this project, my colleague Jen Heerwig (Stony Brook University) and I seek to understand the impact of the voucher program on patterns of inequality in municipal finance.
 Our first paper, forthcoming in the Urban Affairs Review, asks who fund municipal elections.
-Drawing on administrative records from the Washington State Public Disclosure Commission, we examine the distribution of campaign contributions in the 2013 municipal election – the last citywide election before voters passed the voucher initiative.
-We ask whether candidates build fundraising coalitions comprised primarily of small-dollar donors or whether they rely heavily on high-dollar donors to fund their campaigns, and whether campaign contributors are concentrated in specific Seattle neighborhoods.
-We expect to continue this long-term project over the next couple years by analyzing who uses their voucher and whether the socioeconomic composition of campaign donors shifts as a result of the voucher program; whether the democracy voucher program stimulates other forms of political engagement, including voting in the election; and whether candidates for office diversified their geographic donor base as a result of the voucher program.
+Drawing on administrative records about campaign contributors in Seattle, we examine the distribution of campaign contributions in the 2013 municipal election – the last citywide election before voters passed the voucher initiative.
+We find substantial evidence of representational distortions in these elections, as candidates rely on a small number of high-dollar donors concentrated in a handful of Seattle neighborhoods.
+Drawing on multiple sources of administrative data, we are currently conducting an evaluation of the Democracy Voucher program.
+Our initial analysis compares the demographic and geographic composition of voucher users with cash donor, voters in the 2017 election, and registered voters in the city.
+We will investigate whether the socioeconomic composition of campaign donors shifts as a result of the voucher program; whether the democracy voucher program stimulates other forms of political engagement, including voting in the election; and whether candidates for office diversified their geographic donor base as a result of the voucher program.

 The Voucher Lottery

 The Housing Choice Voucher (HCV) program provides assistance to more than two million households in the United States to find decent, safe, affordable housing on the private market.
 However, unlike many other forms of federal assistance aimed at reducing social inequality and ending poverty, the voucher program is not an entitlement program.
 In fact, only one-quarter of income-eligible households receive assistance through the program.
 To choose among eligible families, local housing authorities maintain waitlists, screen applicants and select families based on local priorities.
 After distributing these vouchers, housing authorities monitor both voucher recipients and private landlords to ensure compliance with program rules.
-Drawing on fieldwork and in-depth interviews at housing authorities in the Washington, DC metropolitan area, I look at on-the-ground rules and practices behind the voucher program – for example, how housing authorities craft waitlists, set local priorities and select voucher recipients from their lists.
-Additionally, through participation in landlord briefings and lease-up meetings for newly-selected voucher recipients, I investigate the way housing authorities explain program rules, set standards and outline the challenges of non-compliance for landlords and tenants in the program.
+Drawing on fieldwork and in-depth interviews at housing authorities throughout the country, this project looks at the on-the-ground rules and practices behind the voucher program – for example, how housing authorities craft waitlists, set local priorities and select voucher recipients from their lists.
+As these housing authorities work to create 'market-ready citizens' suitable for the private rental market, my research investigates the way housing authorities explain program rules, set standards and outline the challenges of non-compliance for landlords and tenants in the program.
 This project aims to understand how vouchers are distributed by local housing authorities and what the consequences of those selection procedures are for social inequality and poverty governance in the United States.
+In doing so, the project asks a larger set of questions about housing as a component of the social safety net in the United States.

 Historic Preservation and Gentrification